There are now 2 possible online modes for units:

 The unit examines key issues relating to international criminal law, enabling students to examine the historical and theoretical developments, sources, fundamental principles and objectives of international criminal law as well as the main characteristics of international crimes, such as genocide, crimes against humanity and war crimes.
 The unit has a research focus, developing the independent research skills of students who explore a variety of primary and secondary materials in the field of international criminal law.

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) research essay; (2) in-class presentation; and (3) in-class participation.
+Indicative assessments in this unit are as follows: (1) research paper; (2) in-class presentation; and (3) participation.
 Further information is available in the unit outline.